RNase MRP: Link to RNAse P

-Evolutionary link

-These two ribonucleases are most likely evolutionarily related through a common ancestor, since they have common protein subunits and can be folded into very similar secondary structures.
-There are many conserved regions in these two ribonucleases.
-Sequences of the CR-I, CR-V, and CR-IV genes in domain 1 of the P4 helical region are conserved, with the consensus sequence in CR-IV being AGNNNNA for RNAse P and AGNNA for RNase MRP.
+RNase P and RNAse MRP are ribonucleoprotein complexes acting as ribonucleases in RNA processing.
+The RNA parts of both share a common arrangement of secondary structure in the catalytic (C) domain while their specificity (S) domains differ noticeably.
+The two C domains share many conserved regions: sequences of the CR-I, CR-V, and CR-IV genes in domain 1 of the P4 helical region are conserved, with the consensus sequence in CR-IV being AGNNNNA for RNAse P and AGNNA for RNase MRP.
 CR-II and CR-III are also conserved in domain 2 of P RNA.
 The P3 helix is also conserved in both ribonucleases in all eukaryotes, but the function of this helix is not yet clear.

-These conserved regions are evidence of the close phylogenetic relation between these two important ribonucleoprotein complexes.
+The similarity in their RNA secondary structure, RNA sequences, and protein partners show that they most likely share a common ancestor.
+RNase MRP is an eukaryotic innovation, performing a function not seen in any RNase P, which is the conversion of preribosomal RNA into mature rRNA through splicing, modifications, and cleavage.
+The exact mechanism is described above.

+The broder RNase P and RNase MNP both share a modular arrangement, which can be broken into a "lid", a "base", and a "rear".
+Most of the difference between the two are, as expected, involved in contacting the RNA substrate.

 Diseases associated with RNAse MRP gene

 Metaphyseal dysplasia without hypotrichosis (MDWH), anauxetic dysplasia (AD), kyphomelic dysplasia (KD), Omenn syndrome (OS) are diseases associated with mutated and (or) dysfunctional RNAse MRP activity, hence, the RMRP gene.